digiscot/digiscot-website/profiles/challenge/couper-angus.md

 Invite learners to meet volunteers

-Start sessions to teach basic online skills covering topis such as online shopping, email and IT security
+Start sessions to teach basic online skills covering topics such as online shopping, email and IT security

 ## Evaluation